dansteingart/without_the_hot_air/pages_md/SEwtHA_26.md

 Either way, the easily turn-off-and-onable something needs to be a *big* something because electricity demand varies a lot (figure 26.1).
 The de-

-<span class="figurenumber">Figure 26.1</span>.
+<div class='caption'><span class="figurenumber">Figure 26.1</span>.
 Electricity demand in Great Britain (in kWh/d per person) during two winter weeks and two summer weeks of 2006.
 The peaks in January are at 6pm each day.
 The five-day working week is evident in summer and winter.
-(If you’d like to obtain the national demand in GW, remember the top of the scale, 24 kWh/d per person, is the same as 60 GW per UK.)
+(If you’d like to obtain the national demand in GW, remember the top of the scale, 24 kWh/d per person, is the same as 60 GW per UK.)</div>

 <img src="figure213.png" width="680" height="356" />
 mand sometimes changes significantly on a timescale of a few minutes.
 This chapter discusses how to cope with fluctuations in supply and demand, without using fossil fuels.